CodeURJC-DAW-2023-24/webapp10/README.md

 ## ↗️ Graphics
 In our web application we have the following types of graphics:
-   - **Bets Won Graph**: This graph will show the statistics of the bets won by users.
+   - **Bets Won Graph**: this graph will show the statistics of the bets won by users.
-   - **Hot Roulette Numbers Graph**: This graph will show the numbers that have won the most bets in the roulette.
+   - **Hot Roulette Numbers Graph**: this graph will show the numbers that have won the most bets in the roulette.